A bird flu primer: What to know and do

 A surprisingly long list of animals affected by the current H5NI bird flu infection includes:

-- wild birds, chickens, ducks, geese, and other domestic and commercial poultry in 48 states and more than 500 countries
+- wild birds, chickens, ducks, geese, and other domestic and commercial poultry in every state in the US and in more than 100 countries

-- livestock, such as dairy cows in nine states at this writing, and other farm animals
+- livestock, such as dairy cows in 17 states at this writing, and other farm animals

 - marine animals, such as seals, sea lions, and even dolphins